 I2C Raw Commands

-A I2C Raw Data definition consists of the following fields:
+An I2C Raw Data definition consists of:

 I2C_RawRead Command